sch246/MaidUseHandCrank/README.en_us.md

 ![⑨ Using Hand Crank Image](https://s2.loli.net/2025/09/13/IJG8MVOjoeByRca.png)

-The Maid will still continue to follow the player and walk around randomly as she works, and may be interrupted by going beyond the interaction distance (4 blocks, configurable) as a result, but as long as there is a crank within range, the Maid will find one later and continue working.
+The maid will still continue to follow the player and walk around randomly as she works, and may be interrupted by going beyond the interaction distance (4 blocks, configurable) as a result, but as long as there is a crank within range, the maid will find one later and continue working.

 Random walking can be turned off in the settings, but the maid will still stop working because of following the player or for other reasons (such as exceeding the working time).